 - Insurance is not recommended for shipping to an APO (Army Post Office) or FPO (Fleet Post Office) as tracking is not available once a package reaches such “jumping off spot” location.

-If a quilt does not meet the Foundation’s standards of excellence, the DC may be able to find a destination where the quilt is appropriate and acceptable.
+If a quilt does not meet the Foundation’s standards of excellence, the Destination Coordinator, may be able to find a destination where the quilt is appropriate and acceptable.
 For example if a quilt is undersized it might be appropriate for a wheelchair-bound recipient.
-Be sure to inform the DC up front if your quilt does not conform to the Standards of Excellence.
+Be sure to inform the Destination Coordinator, up front if your quilt does not conform to the Standards of Excellence.